nodejs/iojs.org/content/en/es6.md

 io.js is built against modern versions of [V8](https://code.google.com/p/v8/).
 By keeping up-to-date with the latest releases of this engine we ensure new features from the [JavaScript ECMA-262 specification](http://www.ecma-international.org/publications/standards/Ecma-262.htm) are brought to io.js developers in a timely manner, as well as continued performance and stability improvements.

-Version 1.1.0 of io.js ships with V8 4.1.0.14, which includes ES6 features well beyond version 3.26.33 that will be shipped with joyent/node@0.12.x.
+Version 1.1.0 of io.js ships with V8 4.1.0.14, which includes ES6 features well beyond version 3.28.73 that ship with Node.js™ 0.12.x.

 ## No more --harmony flag

-On joyent/node@0.12.x (V8 3.26), the `--harmony` runtime flag enabled all **completed**, **staged** and **in progress** ES6 features together, in bulk (with the exception of nonstandard/non-harmonious semantics for `typeof` which were hidden under `--harmony-typeof`).
-This meant that some really buggy or even broken features like [proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) were just as readily available for developers as [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*), which had very little or even no known-issues.
-As such, it was best practice to either enable only certain features by using specific runtime harmony feature flags (e.g. `--harmony-generators`), or simply enable all of them and then use a restricted subset.
+On Node.js™@0.12.x (V8 3.28+), the `--harmony` runtime flag enables all **completed**, **staged** and **in progress** ES6 features together, in bulk (with the exception of `proxies` which are hidden under `--harmony-proxies`).
+This means that some really buggy or even broken features like [Arrow Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) are just as readily available for developers as [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*), which have very little or even no known-issues.
+As such, most developers tend to enable only certain features by using specific runtime harmony feature flags (e.g. `--harmony-generators`), or simply enable all of them and then use a restricted subset.

 With io.js@1.x (V8 4.1+), all that complexity goes away.
 All harmony features are now logically split into three groups for **shipping**, **staged** and **in progress** features: